openforcefield/qca-dataset-submission/submissions/2020-09-18-OpenFF-Sandbox-CHO-PhAlkEthOH/README.md

 	"dataset_name": "OpenFF Sandbox CHO PhAlkEthOH v1.0",
 	"short_description": "A diverse set of CHO molecules", "long_description_url": "https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2020-09-18-OpenFF-Sandbox-CHO-PhAlkEthOH",
-	"long_description": "This dataset contains an expanded set of the AlkEthOH and PhEthOH datasets, which were used in the original derivation of the smirnoff99Frosst parameters.", "elements": [
+	"long_description": "This dataset contains a stereo-expanded version of the AlkEthOH dataset, and the original PhEthOH dataset, which were used in the original derivation of the smirnoff99Frosst parameters.", "elements": [
 		"C",
 		"H",